-Small Pets I - III
+Small Pets I - III and Guinea Pigs

-Enrollment in the small pet projects listed below will enable 4-H members to qualify showing of their project in any or All classes.
-A member in the first year of this project may prepare a display related to an activity completed in the project.
-Be prepared to discuss the activity and any results.
-This exhibit will be shown at the General Show.
-Only first
+Enrollment in the small pet projects listed below will enable 4-H members to qualify showing of their project in any or all classes

 Cage Birds: Exhibit one bird you have cared for.
 Must be confined.